DIRECTOR: Cindy Kayhart SUPERINTENDENT: Robin Severy

 The Shoreham Early Birds donated this award for the Best Spring Calf in conformation.

-Jean—Noel and Mary Plouffe and family donated this award to the Best Winter Calf in conformation.
+In Memory of Jean—Noel and Mary Plouffe, the family donated this award to the Best Winter Calf in conformation.

 K. Pope and Sons of Shoreham donated this award to the Best Fall Calf in conformation.